-• Works to identify, address, prevent, and eliminate discrimination within the practice setting and their sphere of influence.
+Works to identify, address, prevent, and eliminate discrimination within the practice setting and their sphere of influence.

-- Takes appropriate action when they observe others acting in a discriminatory manner by: - Helping others to identify and eliminate discriminatory attitudes, language, or behaviour. - Supporting clients, colleagues and others who experience and/or report acts of discrimination. - Reporting acts of discrimination to leadership and other appropriate authorities. - Creates safe health care experiences for their client, free from discrimination by seeking to understand how the client's identity, culture, individual characteristics, values, and beliefs may affect their experience of care, incorporating this understanding in all aspects of physiotherapy service delivery. - Treats clients with respect and empathy by: - Recognizing that bias (implicit and explicit) negatively affects client care and patient outcomes. - Acknowledging and respecting the client's identity, culture and individual characteristics. - Being open to learning from the client and others, listening to and seeking to understand the client's lived experiences. - Treating clients and their families with compassion. - Providing the client with the necessary time and space to share their needs and goals. - Providing clear information about the physiotherapy options available, including information about what the client may experience during the health care encounter. - Communicating information in a way that the client can understand. - Cares for clients in a manner that considers their physical, mental/emotional, spiritual, and cultural needs. - Facilitates the involvement of the client's family and others as needed and when desired by the patient.
+- Takes appropriate action when they observe others acting in a discriminatory manner by: - Helping others to identify and eliminate discriminatory attitudes, language, or behaviour. - Supporting clients, colleagues, and others who experience and/or report acts of discrimination. - Reporting acts of discrimination to leadership and other appropriate authorities. - Creates safe, equitable health-care experiences free from discrimination for the client by seeking to understand how the client's identity, culture, individual characteristics, values, and beliefs may affect their experience of care, incorporating this understanding in all aspects of physiotherapy service delivery. - Treats clients with respect and empathy by: - Recognizing that bias (implicit and explicit) negatively affects client care and patient outcomes. - Acknowledging and respecting the client's identity, culture, and individual characteristics. - Being open to learning from the client and others, listening to and seeking to understand the client's lived experiences. - Treating clients and their families with compassion. - Providing the client with the necessary time and space to share their needs and goals. - Providing clear information about the physiotherapy options available, including information about what the client may experience during the health-care encounter. - Communicating information in a way that is understandable to the client. - Adjusts their approach to address the client's physical, mental/emotional, spiritual, and cultural needs. - Facilitates the involvement of the client's family and others when desired by the client.